rbongocat/Gif-Epilepsy-Checker/README.md

-# gif-flashy-checker

-Program checks for if GIF is potentially epileptic.
+# Program checks for if GIF is potentially epileptic.

 Requirements:
 1) Python 3 (Recommended 3.6+)